After successful completion of this course, students can:

 - Shortly substantiate their own answers to the questions from objective 5, based on the sociological approaches and theories covered in this course.

 The final grade consists of two parts, a written exam (80%) and individual assignments (20%).
-The two parts can compensate, but both parts need to be done (sufficient or insufficient) in order to get a final grade.
+The different parts can compensate, but note the two parts need to be done (sufficient or insufficient) in order to get a final grade.

 The final grade of the second chance consists of 1 test in case no assignments have been made: a written exam.
-This means there is no possibility to redo the individual assignments.
+This means there is no possibility to redo the individual assignments in case of a resit.